Postgraduate Diploma in Cybersecurity

 Course Modules

-This module serves to significantly deepen the learners’ research skills, both in relation to their module-related assignments and later in the completion of their major dissertation / dissertation by practice.
-Specifically, it extends their abilities as self-directed learners by equipping them with the appropriate vocabulary for reflecting on, critiquing and evaluating their own work and that of others.
-Throughout the module, they are required to engage in a number of research methodologies and current research issues and trends in computing science.
-The module also addresses the need for critical project management skills and techniques for the successful delivery of any project.
+This module serves to significantly deepen the learner's research skills, both in relation to the module related assignments and later in the completion of a dissertation/dissertation by practice.
+Specifically, it extends the ability of self- directed learners by equipping them with the appropriate vocabulary for reflecting on, critiquing and evaluating their own work and that of others.
+Throughout the module, learners are required to engage in a number of research methodologies and current research issues and trends in computing science.
+The module also addresses the need for good project management skills and techniques for the successful delivery of any project.

 Course Contacts